stevillis/django-rest-image-upload/README.md

         * List all images
     * POST
         * Upload an Image.
-        * Requires "descricao" and "foto" on the requests' body
+        * Requires "descricao" and "imagem" on the requests' body

 ---